openedx-unsupported/devstack/README.rst

 How do I rebuild static assets?
 -------------------------------

-Optimized static assets are built for all the edX services during provisioning, but you may want to rebuild them for a particular service after changing some files without re-provisioning the entire devstack.
+Optimized static assets are built for all the Open edX services during provisioning, but you may want to rebuild them for a particular service after changing some files without re-provisioning the entire devstack.
 To do this, run the make target for the appropriate service.
 For example: